User Guide

 So you can

-to find insurance/client then add record base on the filtered result.
+find -i/find -cto find insurance/client then add record base on the filtered result.

 Examples: